Immigration Attorney in Las Cruces Providing Deportation Defense

 Can an Immigration Lawyer Help Me If I Have a Criminal Record or Felonies?

 Yes.
 You should visit an immigration lawyer if you have ever been arrested.
 Talk to an experienced immigration lawyer before you begin naturalization.
-Don’t go this one alone.
-A typical immigration lawyer may not be able to answer the complex questions of state criminal law and immigration.
+Don’t deal with this process alone.
+A typical lawyer may not be able to answer the complex questions of state criminal law and immigration.
 You need an immigration lawyer with a strong criminal defense history.
-This immigration law firm's immigration lawyer and criminal defense lawyer will need to look at a few things to decide if you should apply:
+Our immigration law firm’s immigration and criminal defense lawyer will need to look at a few things to decide if you should apply.
+These include:

 - The statutory period